geomesa/geomesa-tutorials/geomesa-quickstart-hbase/README.md

 $ cd geomesa
 ```

-and build it:
+and build it with the `hbase` profile:

 ```
-$ mvn clean install -DskipTests
+$ mvn clean install -DskipTests -Phbase
 ```

 Go into the buld HBase GeoServer plugin module: